M64GitHub/libtsprites/README.md

 ## MAIN CONCEPT

-The whole lib is based on the concept of `blocks` ('▄' or '▀'), `sprites` (various sorts of), `screens` (support clipping, screens inside of screens / next to eachother, etc ...), and a rendering engine to glue all together.
+The whole lib is based on the concept of `blocks` ('▄' or '▀'), forming `sprites` (various sorts of), `screens` (support clipping, screens inside of screens / multiple screens next to eachother, etc ...), and a `rendering engine` to glue all together.

 - Please note upfront: all the concepts are independent, and optional to use.
 You no screen screen, or anything else than (any type of) `sprite` if